Donate

 These benefits replace earnings if you are off work due to maternity/adoption/paternity or sickness.
 There is no means-test but there are earnings rules to meet in order to qualify.
 These benefits are paid through your employer.

-Non-contributory benefits
+Non-contribution-based benefits

 Mostly these benefits are intended to help with the extra costs of having a disability or caring for someone with a disability.
 There is no means-test and no national insurance contribution conditions, you just have to fit the rules for who can claim.
-They are usually ignored as income for means-tested benefits.
+They are usually ignored as income for .

 Share